Profit sharing: History

 American politician Albert Gallatin had profit-sharing institutions on his glass works in the 1790s.
 Another of early pioneers of profit sharing was English politician Theodore Taylor, who is known to have introduced the practice in his woollen mills during the late 1800s.
 In the United Kingdom, profit-sharing became prominent in the 1860s.
 In 1889, economist Nicholas Paine Gilman documented 135 cases of profit-sharing in the United States and Europe.

 Economists debated profit-sharing in major economic journals in the 1880s.
 William Cooper Procter established a profit-sharing plan in Procter & Gamble in 1887.

 Profit-sharing has historically been a prevalent practice in the Hollywood motion picture industry.
 Profit-sharing partnerships are also prevalent in industries such as law, accounting, medicine, investment banking, architecture, advertising, and consulting.

 The Harvard economist Martin L. Weitzman was a prominent proponent of profit-sharing in the 1980s, influencing governments to incentivize the practice.
 Weitzman argued that profit-sharing could be a way to reduce unemployment without increasing inflation.
 Economists have debated the effects of profit-sharing on different outcomes.

+France

+Since 1967, French firms with more than 100 employees have been required to have profit-sharing with workers.
+Since 1990, this applies to all firms with more than 50 workers.